Last Updated on by

 Determining Your Product’s Life Expectancy

 Image getting the answers to your most difficult questions quickly.
 You can run studies in various environments, like extreme heat or vacuum conditions, that you’ve never had the budget or facility to test in before.
 Running these powerful, virtual analyses including fatigue, static, motion, thermal, vibration, fluid-flow and nonlinear on your designs gives you a clear advantage over your competitors.
 Questions and concerns are validated early in the design phase, and tests are run in parallel with design, not after.
-This means you can get more accurate products to market faster.
-And with periodic confirmation that your design is headed on the best track, you minimize risk and create better, more reliable products for your customers.
+This means that you can get more accurate products to market faster.
+And with periodic confirmation that your design is headed on its best track, you minimize risk and create better, more reliable products for your customers.

 Knowing Exactly When and Where Your Product Will Fail

-Never be caught off-guard again when a product fails on you.
+Never be caught off guard again when a product fails on you.
 With the ability to run a variety of tests quickly, you gain the insight to determine exactly when and where your product will fail.
-With this knowledge, you can then make the decision to either have replacement parts readily available when it breaks or re-work the design before it makes its way to manufacturing.
+With this knowledge, you can then make the decision to either have replacement parts readily available when it breaks or rework the design before it makes its way to manufacturing.

 Being proactive and resolving these issues before production reduces engineering costs in product redesign and reduces material costs by testing in a virtual environment.
-You can go a step further and use this data to set more accurate product warranties.
+You can even take it a step further and use this data to set more accurate product warranties.
 After running your virtual tests and simulations, you will be able to implement an accurate warranty timespan, specify warranty restrictions and reduce the number of costly replacement parts given away.

+Start saving money on prototypes, refunds and product recalls while eliminate the frustration of having parts break unexpectedly.
 Watch the webinar here to learn how to get the data you need to make more competitive products.

 Stop Guesstimating and Start Validating Your Designs